TomObungu/physics.md/OCR A Level Physics/Specification/Capacitance/Charging Capacitors.md

 A battery provides constant e.m.f, $V_{0}$ , the capacitor has capacitance $C$ and the resistance has resistance $R$.
 When the switch closes, charge in the capacitor increases.
 Due to Kirchhoff's law, the p.d $V_{R}$ across the resistor and the p.d $V_{C}$ across the capacitor must add up to $V_{0}$.
 So $V_{R}$ must decrease as $V_{C}$ increases with time.
 After some time, the capacitor will be fully charged with a p.d of $V_{0}$ and $V_{R}$ will be zero.
 When this happens $I$ in the circuit will be $0$.
 ![[Pasted image 20251127234939.png]]
 # Important equations
-The current $I$ in the circuit decrease exponentially and is given by:
+The current $I$ in the circuit decreases exponentially and is given by:
 $$
 I = I_{0}e^{-\frac{-t}{CR}}
 $$